cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 Software: Docker, Ubuntu 16.04/18.04 LTS
 ```

-*Cyberd runs well on consumer-grade cards like Geforce GTX 1070, but expect load growth.
-We advise to use Error Correction compatible cards from Tesla or Quadro families.*
+*Cyberd runs well on consumer-grade cards like Geforce GTX 1070, but we expect load growth and advise to use Error Correction compatible cards from Tesla or Quadro families.
+Also, make sure your card is compatible with >=v.410 of NVIDIA drivers.*

+What about RAM?
+The minimal ammount, which will fit a node (with ~100K links in the chain): 10 GB.
+It migth be possiple to start a node with a lower ammount of RAM, but we migth not be able to support these cases.

-But, of course, the hardware is your own choice and technically it might be possible to run the chain on "even - 1 CUDA core GPU", but, you should be aware of stability and a decline in calculation speed.
+Of course, the hardware is your own choice and technically it might be possible to run the node on "even - 1 CUDA core GPU", but you should be aware of stability and in a decline in the calculation speed of the rank.

 ##### Third-party software

+*To avoid possible misconfiguration issues and to simplify the setup of `$ENV`, we recommend to perform all the commands as `root` (here root - is literally root, not just a user with root priveliges)*

 To access the GPU, cyberd uses Nvidia drivers version **410+** and the [Nvidia CUDA toolkit](https://developer.nvidia.com/cuda-downloads) should be installed on the hosting system.